-As of now, 47 states have passed CBD legalization laws.
+As of now, 47 states have passed legalization laws.
 Only Nebraska, Idaho and South Dakota have yet to legalize CBD.
-The FDA has yet to approve CBD, but it hasn’t taken any action against its sale either.
-It’s generally in somewhat of a legal gray area, so it’s best to check your own state’s laws before consuming CBD.
+The FDA has yet to approve the chemical, but it hasn’t taken any action against its sale either.
+It’s in somewhat of a legal gray area, so it’s best to check your state’s laws before consuming it.

 CBD has yet to be classified as a medicine or supplement, but it’s observed health benefits are far-reaching.
-As mentioned above, CBD is used to treat a number of mental health disorders, but it’s also a promising remedy for pain management.
-CBD affects the body’s endocannabinoid system, which works with the central nervous system to regulate mood, memory and pain sensitivity among other things.
+As mentioned above, it’s used to treat a number of mental health disorders, but it’s also a promising remedy for pain management.
+The drug affects the body’s endocannabinoid system, which works with the central nervous system to regulate mood, memory and pain sensitivity among other things.

 All that is to say that CBD is touted as a powerful painkiller, which if true could make it a viable alternative to addictive opioids.
-There’s still a ton of research to be done on exactly how CBD impacts your health, but anecdotal stories are plenty and positive.
+There’s still research to be done on how CBD impacts your health, but anecdotal stories are plenty and positive.